Towards a resolution of the spin alignment problem: Introduction

 Each term in the mixture corresponds to a subset \(I \subseteq [n]\) and is a tensor product of a state $\rho_{I}$ of the qudits in $I$ and a fixed state $Q$ on each of the qudits in the complement \(I^c\).
 Their task was to pick the tuple of states $(\rho_{I})_{I \subseteq [n]}$ so that the overall operator in Eq.~\ref{intro alignment operator} has minimum von Neumann entropy.
 It is not too difficult to see that an optimal choice has to be one where states in the tuple are pure (see Lem.~\ref{lem: pure states sufficiency} below).
 However, depending on $\mu$, there may be no such choice where the summands in Eq.~\ref{intro alignment operator} are perfectly aligned.
 Leditzky et al. conjectured that the von Neumann entropy is minimized by choosing the tuple of states to be $(\ket{q_{1}}\bra{q_{1}}^{\otimes I})_{I \subseteq [n]}$, where $\ket{q_{1}}$ is a maximal eigenvector of $Q$.
 With this tuple, the summands appear to overlap maximally.
 They showed that if this conjecture is true, then their channels have additive coherent information.
 For more information on these channels, see \cite{Leditzky2022a} and the companion paper \cite{Leditzky2022b}.

 The structure of this paper is as follows.
 In Sec.~\ref{sec:prelim}, we introduce notation and the relevant mathematical background.
 We formally define and motivate the class of spin alignment problems in Sec.~\ref{sec: spin alignment def}.
 In Sec.~\ref{sec:results}, we provide our results, which include resolutions for various instances of spin alignment.
 In Sec.~\ref{sec:``dual" problem}, we introduce a general class of optimization problems that is ``dual" to spin alignment.
 In Sec.~\ref{sec:conclusion}, we conclude and discuss open problems and follow-up lines of inquiry.
 Appendices App.~\ref{sec:app A} and App.~\ref{sec:app B} contain proofs of technical lemmas.
+Appendix App.~\ref{sec:app C} contains a resolution of the problem stated in Ex.~\ref{ex: toy example}.